ABOUT & FAQ’S

 How much playing time will my daughter receive in a game?

 The coach determines the playing time for all players.
-However, as long as the player has been a good citizen and attended most practices, they should receive a minimum of 25% on average during the course of an entire tournament.
-This rule is not in effect for championship games or any AAU championship events.
+However, as long as the player has been a good citizen and attended most practices, they should receive a minimum of 25% per game on average during the course of an entire tournament.
+This rule is not in effect for championship games or any official AAU championship events.